FREE SHIPPING ON ORDERS OVER $50

 Since few people in the United States eat natto, you can get vitamin K2 in a supplement that will provide you with all the vitamin K2 you would need in a day.

-Vitamin K deficiency
+Vitamin K Deficiency

 Vitamin K deficiency in adults is quite rare.
 As we can see, most of us get plenty of vitamin K in an ordinary diet.
-However, certain medications will block the absorption of vitamin K. these include some antibiotics.
+However, certain medications will block the absorption of vitamin K. These include some antibiotics.
 Newborns and infants are at a higher risk for vitamin K deficiency because vitamin K does not cross the placenta and because breast milk contains very little vitamin K. For these reasons, newborns are often given vitamin K supplements to boost their blood clotting abilities.

 In the unlikely event that someone does have a vitamin K deficiency, the consequence can be severe.
 Some of the symptoms of vitamin K deficiency include: